 A more compact version of the code is available as the Cypress Wifi Host Driver, which is intended for integration in real-time systems.

 Another (highly unusual) WiFi driver is available for the Plan9 operating system, contained within a single file ether4330.c.
-This has a large number of unconventional operating-system dependencies, and would require substantial modifications to run on a bare-metal platform, but is interesting as the author clearly had access to information about the chip internals, and used this to write some very compact code.
+This has a large number of unconventional operating-system dependencies, and would require significant modifications to run on a bare-metal platform, but is interesting as the author has succeeded in creating some remarkably compact code.

 It is great to have such a range of source-code available, but in practice it has been of minimal use in this project; even the simplest versions are exceedingly complex, with hidden dependencies & timing issues, so rather than simplifying existing code, I have written all the code from scratch.